-Car owners should constantly be on the look-out for the common signs that will show they need to replace their windscreen wipers.
+Car owners should constantly be on the lookout for the common signs that will show they need to replace their windscreen wipers.
 These signs include:

 - Unusual Noises: Windscreen wipers should operate with minimal if not zero noise at all.
 If you start hearing squeaks or screeches, this may possibly be a sign that your wiper blades need replacement.
-Investigate further to find the cause to the noise.
+Investigate further to find the cause of the noise.

 - Irregular Movement: Wiper blades normally move smoothly across the windscreen.
 When they start to wear out, they will stagger in movement thus being ineffective.
 If you notice a juddering action you may need replacement.